mixxxdj/manual/source/chapters/library.rst

 the sidebar.
 Any tracks that were previously loaded into your library but were later set to be hidden from the library will appear here.
-Use the :guilabel:`Hide from Library` context menu item in the :ref:`library <library-root>` view to temporarily hide selected tracks.
+Use the :guilabel:`Hide from Library` context menu item in the :ref:`tracks <library-tracks>` view to temporarily hide selected tracks.

 The features in detail: